 It appears that the Department of Justice is considering pursuing another, similarly dangerous legal attack on encryption.
 The fact that the government is even considering such an action proves that our worst fears were right.

-WhatsApp messages (probably text chats rather than voice calls, but that's unclear at this stage) in an ongoing criminal investigation.
+the WhatsApp messages (probably text chats rather than voice calls, but that's unclear at this stage) in an ongoing criminal investigation.
 WhatsApp is, of course, unable to provide decrypted text in response to the wiretap order, just as it was

-for a follow-on order that would compel WhatsApp to decrypt the messages.
+court for a follow-on order that would compel WhatsApp to decrypt the messages.
 Presumably, that second order would look similar to the San Bernardino order and direct WhatsApp to write code that would break its own encryption and allow it to

 If the government decides to seek that second order against WhatsApp, it would almost certainly be grounded, not in the All Writs Act but in the technical assistance provision of the Wiretap Act .
 So while the result of the All Writs Act

-out for any additional documents, and will continue to blog as more becomes public.
+eye out for any additional documents, and will continue to blog as more becomes public.
 For now however, we applaud WhatsApp (and Facebook) for standing strong in the face of orders, whether Brazilian or American, to do the impossible or to